sikorka/screencorder/README.md

 1. In IntelliJ run the main method in class `Screencorder`.

-    You need to first select it as a Java Module in Module Settings > Modules > choose the module > Dependencies > check all modules from `module-info.java`.
+    You need to first select its module as a Java Module in Module Settings > Modules > choose the module > Dependencies > check all modules from `module-info.java`.

     If something does not work remove the IntelliJ caches system directory https://www.jetbrains.com/help/idea/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#system-directory.